 - Estimate and map out the timing of the risks that could cause a significant impact on the project timeline.

-While you define tasks, their deadlines, and manage project dependencies, you will also run into situations that can muck up your project, therefore, it is wise to invest your time and resources into doable risk management measures.
+While you define tasks, and their deadlines, and manage project dependencies, you will also run into situations that can muck up your project, therefore, it is wise to invest your time and resources into doable risk management measures.

 To manage a particular aspect of a project, you need to be able to see what you are going to manage.
 For example, project dependencies can be managed in a better way when you can visualize them.
 That is where Gantt chart tools come in handy.